Ashishkumarpanda/Modelling-and-simulation-for-one-day-cricket/README.md

 eda_insights.ipynb shows various visualizations and insights from the dataset.

 random_forest_classifier.ipynb shows application of random forest classifier on the dataset and shows several combinations and predicts which team will win the particular match.
+(uses the uploaded datasets - these datasets are also taken from kaggle)

 rfc_confusion_matrix.ipynb shows the confusion matrix obtained on applying random forest classifier.